One Day in Grand Canyon: South Rim Itinerary with Top Sights (+Map)

 5. Walk the Trail of Time

-Practical information: The Trail of Time is incorporated into the easily accessible (South) Rim Trail and extends from the Yavapai Geology Museum (30min walk from Mather Point) to Verkamps Visitor Center.
-It’s 1.7 miles (2.9 km) in length, is completely flat, and takes about 1 hour.
-More info here.
+Practical information: The Trail of Time runs from the Yavapai Geology Museum (about a 30-minute walk from Mather Point) to Verkamps Visitor Center.
+It takes about 1 hour to complete at a relaxed pace.

 The Trail of Time in the Grand Canyon